rsocket/rsocket-rpc-java/docs/get-started.md

         .block();
 ```

-#### RSocket RPC Client common Configuration
+#### RSocket RPC Client Common Configuration
 The RSocket RPC compiler generates a client as well as a server.
 The client implements the generated interface.
 You can configure the client either from an RSocket client connection, or server connection.
-The following shows how to  configure a initiator of a connection, typically a client, to send requests to the `SimpleService` implementation.
+The following shows how to configure an initiator of a connection, typically a client, to send requests to the `SimpleService` implementation.

 ```java
 RSocket rSocket = RSocketFactory